 -- Cormac McCarthy

-As I think about my past living experiences, some of which I have photos of or other memorabilia, I question how real those experiences were though my memory claims they are.
-Often, they seem strange, as if it were some other person not me.
+As I think about my past living experiences, some of which I have photos of or other memorabilia, I question how real those experiences were even though my memory claims they were.
+Often, they seem strange, as if it were some other person, not me.
 I am what I am right now, but back then?
 The further I travel, the more nonsense it becomes.